-Subsequently, on 28 November 2014, Corporate Income Tax Law 27/2014 was published, which is in effect for tax periods beginning on or after 1 January 2015, except for Final Provisions Four to Seven, which took effect on 29 November 2014.
+On 28 November 2014, Corporate Income Tax Law 27/2014 was published, which is in effect for tax periods beginning on or after 1 January 2015, except for Final Provisions Four to Seven, which took effect on 29 November 2014.
 The main amendments to Law 27/2014 were as follows:

-a) Reduction in tax rates: The general tax rate has been reduced to 28% (for financial years beginning in 2015) and to 25% (for financial years beginning on or after 1 January 2016), although the tax rate for lending institutions remains unchanged at 30%.

-- b) Restriction on the use of tax loss carryforwards: The current exceptional measures for the offset of tax losses are extended to 2015.
+- a) Reduction in tax rates: The general tax rate was reduced to 28% (for financial years beginning in 2015) and to 25% (for financial years beginning on or after 1 January 2016), although the tax rate for lending institutions remains unchanged at 30%. - b) Restriction on the use of tax loss carryforwards: The current exceptional measures for the offset of tax losses are extended to 2015.
 In addition, in subsequent years, only 60% of unused tax losses may be carried forward in 2016 and 70% in 2017.
 However, no restriction applies when the amount to be carried forward is less than €1 million.
-The temporary term for offsetting unused tax losses in future years has been eliminated. - c) Restrictions on deducting certain expenses: New restrictions are placed on impairment losses on property, plant and equipment, investment property and intangible assets (including goodwill) which cease to be deductible; restrictions on losses arising on transfers of assets to other Group companies (the deductibility of which is deferred to when the items are derecognised by the acquirer, they are transferred away from the Group or the transferor or acquirer ceases to belong to the Group) and the restrictions on deductibility of finance costs are increased. - d) Deduction in the case of restrictions on amortisation and depreciation: Starting in 2015 taxpayers who pay the general tax rate will be allowed to deduct from their gross tax liability 5% of the amounts included in taxable income that stem from amortizations and depreciations not deducted in the tax years beginning in 2013 and 2014.
-This deduction will be 2% in tax periods beginning in 2015. - e) Redefinition of the scope of consolidation: The definition of tax group is broadened, making it possible to consolidate all Group entities resident in Spain, with no need for a common Spanish parent, provided that the non-resident entity that has an interest in all of them does not reside in a tax haven and complies with the requirements for being considered a parent.
+The temporary term for offsetting unused tax losses in future years has been eliminated.

+- c) Restrictions on deducting certain expenses: New restrictions are placed on impairment losses on property, plant and equipment, investment property and intangible assets (including goodwill) which cease to be deductible; restrictions on losses arising on transfers of assets to other Group companies (the deductibility of which is deferred to when the items are derecognised by the acquirer, they are transferred away from the Group or the transferror or acquirer ceases to belong to the Group) and the restrictions on deductibility of finance costs are increased. - d) Deduction in the case of restrictions on amortisation and depreciation: Starting in 2015 taxpayers who pay the general tax rate will be allowed to deduct from their gross tax liability 5% of the amounts included in taxable income that stem from amortizations and depreciations not deducted in the tax years beginning in 2013 and 2014.
+This deduction will be 2% in tax periods beginning in 2015. - e) Redefinition of the scope of consolidation: The definition of tax group is broadened, making it possible to consolidate all Group entities resident in Spain, which are considered to be subsidiaries, with no need for a common Spanish parent, provided that the non-resident entity that has an interest in all of them does not reside in a tax haven and complies with the requirements for being considered a parent.
 In addition, the parent is now required to have a majority of the voting rights and the consideration of the tax group as a single taxpayer is strengthened. - f) Redefinition of the double-taxation mechanisms: The deduction for domestic double taxation has been eliminated, and has been replaced with an exemption mechanism that is also applicable to the disposal of shareholdings.

-In accordance with the change introduced by Law 27/2014 of 27 November, lowering the general income tax rate from 30% to 28% for tax periods beginning on or after 1 January 2015 and to 25% for tax periods beginning on or after 1 January 2016, in the financial statements for the years ended 31 December 2015 and 2014 the amount of deferred tax assets and liabilities has been modified in accordance with the amount expected to be recoverable or payable, respectively (Note 13).
+As a result of the amendment introduced through Law 27/2014 of 27 November, according to which the general income tax rate was lowered from 30% to 28% for tax periods beginning on or after 1 January 2015 and to 25% for tax periods beginning on or after 1 January 2016, in the financial statements corresponding to the year ended 31 December 2015, the amount of the deferred tax assets and liabilities was adjusted according to the amount at which the assets are expected to be recovered and the liabilities are expected to be settled (see Note 13).